Live with Purpose - August 19, 2019

 I try to focus on an interesting topic.
 For instance, I recently gave presentations on the 1930s musicals of Cole Porter, and another one on the forgotten team of DeSylva, Brown, and Henderson.
 Sometimes, one talk might focus on an entertainer (take Ethel Merman as an example), while another one looks at the neglected musicals of Rodgers and Hammerstein.

-The best part of my talks are the audience.
+The best part of my talks is the audience.
 We have a great group of residents, and they share stories about their theatre experiences.
 These talks engender happy memories and give us a chance for an hour of nostalgia.

 One of my upcoming talks will feature the musicals of Harold Arlen (most remembered for his songs from the movie The Wizard of Oz, but he wrote some great music for the theatre), and another one will look at the songwriting team of Jerry Bock and Sheldon Harnick, whose most well-known work is Fiddler on the Roof.
 I’ll discuss their Broadway musicals, and will focus on one of their most neglected shows, Tenderloin, which has terrific lyrics and music.

 My books are sold through the publishers, through Amazon, and other sources.
 My most recent book is The Complete Book of 1920s Broadway Musicals, and my publisher has just recently announced a summer 2020 publication date for The Complete Book of 2010s Broadway Musicals.
 It looks as though The Complete Book of 1910s Broadway Musicals will be published in late 2020.
-On the horizon are my Complete Book of 1900s Broadway Musicals and a book about film musicals.
+On the horizon is my Complete Book of 1900s Broadway Musicals and a book about film musicals.

 When I write, my goal is to bring each show to life.
 Each show has its own entry, and my hope is that after reading an entry the reader will come away with a better understanding of the musical.
 I try to introduce obscure albeit hopefully interesting and entertaining information about a show, information which in effect “personalizes” a long-ago and forgotten show and brings it to life.
 I want my books to be more than dry reference books!
 There’s a review of one of my books that I particularly treasure.
-The reviewer said the book contained more information that you probably want to know, but at the same time the book was too much fun to put down.
+The reviewer said the book contained more information than you probably want to know, but at the same time, the book was too much fun to put down.
 That’s my goal, exactly.